Step-by-Step Guide to Generate Access Token in Zerodha Kite API

 - Purpose: Exchanges the

-using your API secret. - Why it matters: The
+request_tokenfor anaccess_tokenusing your API secret. - Why it matters: The

-is what allows you to make authenticated API calls on behalf of the user.
+access_tokenis what allows you to make authenticated API calls on behalf of the user.

 access_token = data["access_token"]